-You will likely need to provide additional course materials to support your changing plans.
+You may need to revisit your course materials to support your changing plans.
 These materials might be an updated syllabus, new readings, assignments, videos, other materials.

 Considerations when posting new course materials:

 - Make sure students know when new material is posted.
-The Announcement tool in HuskyCT can be an effective communication method for this purpose.
+The HuskyCT Announcement tool can be an effective communication tool for this purpose.

-- Try to keep things mobile friendly: Mobile-friendly formats such as PDFs, MP3, and MP4 will help when using mobile devices.
+- Mobile-friendly formats such as PDFs, MP3, and MP4 will help students that are using mobile devices.
 Consider saving other files (such as PowerPoint presentations) to PDFs, which are easier to read on phones and tablets.
-Remember, videos require a lot of bandwidth, so choose your media content wisely and be sure to deliver them from a streaming server/service like Kaltura.
+Videos require a lot of bandwidth, so choose your media wisely and deliver it from a streaming server/service like Kaltura.

-- For courses using commercially available films, consider asking the library to put an electronic copy on reserve.
+- For courses using commercially available films, consult the library about putting an electronic copy on reserve.
 All videos should be captioned.

 University technology options for posting new course materials: